octocat/Spoon-Knife/_possible-license-concerns.md

 ## Loose term definitions to reduce scope
-* 'direct parent container': the folder, project, repository, database item, filesystem element or other entity that directly contains this warning notice (according to the user percived system/folder hierarchy) is the probable candidate for this concept, that I will refer to as 'direct parent container'
+* 'direct parent container': the folder, project, repository, database item, filesystem element or other entity that directly contains this warning notice (according to the user perceived system/folder hierarchy) is the probable candidate for this concept, that I will refer to as 'direct parent container'
 * 'related files and data': any data that is located inside the direct parent container - including subfolders, subprojects, files, source code, datasets, documents, text, visual and audio content